Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game is noted to be limited and repetitive, leading many players to prefer muting it in favor of their own playlists.
-While a good soundtrack is appreciated, it is generally considered a bonus rather than a necessity for the gameplay experience.
+The music in the game is limited and repetitive, leading many players to mute it and use their own playlists.
+While a good soundtrack is appreciated, it is not considered essential for this type of game.
+Some updates have introduced new maps and music.

 • “As far as I'm concerned, this is the type of game where a good soundtrack is a bonus, not required.”